Last Updated: Dec 8th, 2021

 - Maximum Capacity: 390 lbs

 Last but not least, if you’re looking for both a wide seat and high backrest in a chair, the AKRacing Max fits that bill perfectly. even if you don’t really consider yourself a gamer.

 The AKRacing Max is relatively subtle when it comes to design, instead focusing on practical features that cater to large -and really wide people.

 At 23.25”, the seat on the Akracing Max is among the widest we’ve seen in a gaming chair.
-One owner who is close to 380 lbs says he doesn’t feel squeezed at all sitting in the chair thanks to the wide and flat seat pan.
+One owner who is close to 380 lbs with very wide hips says he doesn’t feel squeezed at all sitting in the chair thanks to the wide and flat seat pan.
 A first for him in a gaming chair.